periph/website/src/content/doc/drivers/contributing/index.md

-# Contributing to Periph
++++
+title = "Contributing"

-Want to contribute?
+description = "Want to contribute?
 Great!
-First, read this page (including the small print at the end).
+First, read this page, including the small print at the end"
++++

-## Before you contribute
+# Before you contribute

 Before we can use your code, you must sign the [Google Individual Contributor License Agreement] (https://cla.developers.google.com/about/google-individual)